Staff profile

 Research interests

-My PhD focuses on young people who arrive quite late into the English school system, and who are multilingual.
-I explore how their interactions with peers and staff form part of their construction of a learner identity, and if this might help us to understand their success and attainment.
+My PhD focused on young people who arrive quite late into the English school system, and who are multilingual.
+I explored how their interactions with peers and staff form part of their construction of a learner identity, and if this might help us to understand success and attainment in new ways.

 Membership of professional bodies